L4rryToru4n/BEJS-fgabatch2-AdelbertusLarry-ChallengeChapter04/README.md

 ```
 npm install
 ```
-Last, in order to start the project's server run
+Lastly, in order to start the project's server run
 ```
 npm run start
 ```